ursomniac/skytour/README.md

 * DONE: Create better structure for stored data

 New Flow:
-1. Get Sun and Moon
+1. DONE: Get Sun and Moon
-2. Get planets
+2. DONE: Get planets
-    1. Check if planets are "up" in the window of observations
+    1. DONE: Check if planets are "up" in the window of observations
 3. Send core info to template
     1. Add links for MoonView ???
     2. And links for PlanetView
-    3. Separate out DSO lists?
+    3. DONE: Separate out DSO lists?
-        1. Move DSO finder chart creation to the DSOView 2 Remove all the plots from /media ?
+        1. Move DSO finder chart creation to the DSOView
+        2. Remove all the plots from /media ?

 ### Refactor plotting
-* Move Hipparcos to its own method
+* DONE: Move Hipparcos to its own method
-* Move BSC to its own method
+* DONE: Move BSC to its own method
-* Move Constellation lines to its own method
+* DONE: Move Constellation lines to its own method
-* Move planet moon locations to its own method
+* DONE: Move planet moon locations to its own method
-* Move phase plot to its own method
+* DONE: Move phase plot to its own method
+* move annotation from plt to ax
+    * move annotation code into the above methods.
+* Update BSC plot to have points as an option to the BSC method
+* All-sky view at start/end.

 ### Other new methods

-One overall things:
+Overall things:
     * figure out which units everything should be in
     * create methods for conversion